First-Order Rewritability and Complexity of Two-Dimensional Temporal Ontology-Mediated Queries: Introduction

 \subsection{Related Work}

-In the previous section, we have already discussed the main related work on atemporal OBDA and on combining DLs and temporal logic.
-Here, we focus on two related topics: (1) work on OMQ answering over temporal data with discrete linear time and (2) work on temporal deductive databases.
-For detailed recent surveys of temporal OMQ answering in general we refer the reader to~\cite{AKKRWZ:TIME17,DBLP:conf/rweb/RyzhikovWZ20}.
+We have already discussed the main related work on atemporal OBDA and on combining DLs and temporal logic.
+In this section, we focus on two related topics: (1) work on OMQ answering over temporal data with discrete linear time and (2) work on temporal deductive databases.
+For detailed recent surveys of temporal OMQ answering in general we refer the reader to~\citeA{AKKRWZ:TIME17,DBLP:conf/rweb/RyzhikovWZ20}.